SEND & AP Change Programme

 For any enquiries please e-mail: [email protected]

-- Small group sessions led by specially trained staff, three times a week
+- Small group sessions led by specially trained staff, 3 times a week

 - A weekly whole class activity led by the class teacher